Aids, Human Immunodeficiency Virus, Acquired Immune Deficiency Syndrome

 The diagnosis “HIV” can be made with the help of an HIV test.
 We can detect antibodies and virus components in the blood of infected individuals with a high degree of certainty.
 A negative 4th generation HIV test, six weeks after the risk situation, rules out HIV infection.
 Today, effective drugs are available for the treatment of HIV and AIDS, which slow down the multiplication of the viruses and reduce the viral load in the body.
 They ensure that HIV does not become AIDS for as long as possible.
 Medication can often keep the HI viruses and the disease at bay for a long time.
 Those who have been infected with HIV can often lead a normal life with sufficient treatment.
 However, if the immunodeficiency AIDS breaks out, life is often in danger.

 You can prevent an HIV infection and thus also the late consequence of AIDS by protecting yourself during sex with condoms or femidoms (safer sex).
-In addition, there is HIV pre-exposure prophylaxis (PreP) with medication, which offers a very high level of protection against infection when used correctly.
+There is also HIV pre-exposure prophylaxis (PreP), which offers a very high level of protection against infection when used correctly and has been reimbursed by health insurance since July 1, 2024 if indicated.
 There are also safeguards for drug use, such as not sharing injecting equipment.

 HIV/AIDS – incidence and age